iegomez/lds/README.md

 It has a simple but complete GUI (built with https://github.com/andlabs/ui) that allows to configure everything that's needed, such as MQTT broker and credentials, device keys, LoRaWAN version, message marshaling method, data payload, etc.

+### Conf

 The GUI allows to modify all options, but they may also be seeded with a conf file for ease of use.
-An example file is provided:
+An example file is provided to get an idea, but the program will only load a conf file with the name `conf.toml` located at the same dir as the binary:

 ```toml
 #Configuration.